-- a. undertake appropriate quantitative and qualitative data analysis, statistical analysis, business analysis and financial statement analysis; - b. explain financial and operational data and other management information, drawing inferences relating to its completeness, accuracy and credibility, as a basis for a meaningful analysis of the position, future prospects and risks for a business; - c. demonstrate how suitable financial, strategic and operational analysis techniques can be used to analyse financial and operational data and to evaluate business position, prospects and risks, including the analysis and benefits of 'Big Data', artificial intelligence and machine learning; - d. communicate an explanation (stating any reservations regarding transparency and objectivity of data and information) of the position, prospects and risks of a business, based on analysis of financial and operational data and information, including data analytics and assess the extent to which limited assurance and reasonable assurance engagements can identify and mitigate information risks in this context; - e. apply professional scepticism to data sources and data capture in interpreting quantitative and qualitative information; and - f. analyse, structure and assimilate historic and forecast data provided to evaluate performance, position and risk using relevant statistical and data analysis tools, recognising the sensitivity of forecasts to underlying assumptions and changes in estimates.
+- a. undertake appropriate quantitative and qualitative data analysis, statistical analysis, business analysis and financial statement analysis; - explain financial and operational data and other management information, drawing inferences relating to its completeness, accuracy and credibility, as a basis for a meaningful analysis of the position, future prospects and risks for a business; - demonstrate how suitable financial, strategic and operational analysis techniques can be used to analyse financial and operational data and to evaluate business position, prospects and risks, including the analysis and benefits of 'Big Data', artificial intelligence and machine learning; - d. communicate an explanation (stating any reservations regarding transparency and objectivity of data and information) of the position, prospects and risks of a business, based on analysis of financial and operational data and information, including data analytics and assess the extent to which limited assurance and reasonable assurance engagements can identify and mitigate information risks in this context; - e. apply professional scepticism to data sources and data capture in interpreting quantitative and qualitative information; - f. analyse, structure and assimilate historic and forecast data provided to evaluate performance, position and risk using relevant statistical tools, data analysis and spreadsheets, recognising the sensitivity of forecasts to underlying assumptions and changes in estimates; and - g. assimilate, structure and analyse transactions and other granular data provided, using spreadsheets.